 3. Weekly virtual classroom (platinum, gold): 14-16 weekly live online classes for each level, which are also recorded for on-demand playback.

-4. 11th Hour Guide (platinum only): The 11th Hour guide is a highly-regarded, concise notes that condenses all of the readings to help you study in the final weeks before the exam.
+4. 11th Hour Guide (platinum only): The 11th Hour guide is a highly-regarded, concise set of notes that condenses all of the readings to help you study in the final weeks before the exam.
 The 11th Hour guide can be sold separately.

 5. Final review and mock exam seminars (platinum only): Part of the 11th Hour Final Review Course, with 27+ hours of exam review video lectures by top CFA instructors.